imfelix/imfelix.github.io/source/projects/2016-11-27-making-of-my-portfolio.html.markdown

 My approach with the user flow is to keep all high-level links available to the user whenever they are on a high-level page.
 Users can only navigate to a lower level page when users are on the parent level to it.
 For example, only the article page can navigate to an article post.
 The intention of removing high-level links on low-level pages is to reduce the chance where a user might navigate away from it.
 But kept the links back to parent page and home page when users decide to leave.

 ### High-Fidelity Mockup and Prototype
 Picking up from my wireframe.
 I made a couple changes to my design before stitching up a quick prototype.
-This step got me started thinking about the details — colours, typography, spacing, etc. I was trying to get the tiny details right before moving on to the next step.
+This step got me thinking about the details — colours, typography, spacing, etc. I was trying to get the tiny details right before moving on to the next step.
 Wrong.
 I wasted so much time fixating on the details when I haven’t started building anything.
 A reminder is needed—the purpose of this step is to test the flow.

 "I was trying to get the tiny details right before moving on to the next step.
 Wrong."